rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/docker-publisher-subscriber.md

 1. Talker component (aka _ROS publisher_)
 	1. In the **Component Name** box, enter a name for the component say `talker`
 {{% notice info %}}
-The name of a component must consist of alphabets [A-Z, a-z], digits [0-9] and an underscore _ character.
+The name of a component must consist of alphabets [A-Z, a-z], digits [0-9], hypen - and an underscore _ character.
 It must not begin with a digit.
 {{% /notice %}}
 	2. For **Component Runtime**, click **Cloud**.